BrentSeidel/Ada-Lisp/README.md

 figure out how first.
 2. Object oriented features.
 This will probably never happen.
 3. Closures.
 This will probably never happen.
-4. Passing functions as parameters.
-This may happen.
-5. Packages and similar large program related features.
+4. Packages and similar large program related features.
 Remember *Tiny* Lisp.

 ### Roadmap
 The following updates to the language are planned.
 They may not be done in the